All Episodes

 Well, I think it's unlikely that Joe would become a Republican, but I'll tell you this.

-He was already an independent, constructive centrist in the Senate, and if Democrats thought he was independent before, they'd say nothing as to how independent he's likely to be after this experience he had this year where he got purged, in effect, for not recanting on supporting the effort in Iraq.
+He was already an independent constructive centrist in the Senate, and if the Democrats thought he was independent before, they ain't seen nothing as to how independent he's likely to be after this experience he had this year, where he got purged, in effect, for not recanting on supporting the effort in Iraq.

-I know has he has he said what he's gonna do in terms of he said up there in the campaign that he'll continue to caucus with the Democrats I believe that that he will but I do think he'll be uh even more independent than he's been in the past after the after what he had to endure this year.
+But I do think he'll be even more independent than he's been in the past after what he had to endure this year.

 We're talking committee chairmanships here.